Endogen/lamden-python-dev/README.md

 ---

-[Lamden](https://lamden.io) is a performant blockchain built on Python that is specifically targeting Python developers.
-It's heavily build on smart contracts, transactions are super fast an it's easy to interact with.
-This short guide is meant to get you started even faster on Lamden.
+The [Lamden blockchain](https://lamden.io) is heavily build on smart contracts and shines with blazing fast transactions, while on top interaction is pretty easy.
+This short guide is meant to get you started even faster.

 But first of all, why should you care?
 There are countless other blockchains out there, right?
 Well, let's see: